LinuxAtDuke/Intro-To-Docker/README.md

     -d		Detached mode: run the container in the backgroup (opposite of -i -t) -i		Interactive (usually used with -t)
-    -t		TTY: Allocate a pseud-TTY (basically a terminal interface) -p		Publish Ports: -p <host port>:<container port>
+    -t		TTY: Allocate a pseudo-TTY (a terminal interface) -p		Publish Ports: -p <host port>:<container port>

 These are probably the most common options.
 Using the `-i` and `-t` flags (or `-it`) will attach you to a terminal inside the container.
 Using the `-d` flag will run the container in the background, instead.